Alexandria: A Multi-Domain Dialectal Arabic Machine Translation Dataset for Culturally Inclusive and Linguistically Diverse LLMs: Alexandria Dataset Creation

-We screen the generated English conversations using automated checks (format compliance, length bounds, and heuristic PII detection) followed by targeted human review to remove outputs that violate privacy, realism, or guideline constraints.
-Details in Appendix~\ref{app:english_sources_quality}.
+We screen the generated English conversations using automated checks (format compliance, length bounds, and heuristic PII detection), followed by targeted human review to remove outputs that violate privacy, realism, or guideline constraints.

+\paragraph{Diversity and Redundancy.} We assess lexical variety using the proportion of unique bigrams (unique/total) computed per domain, identifying the ratio to range from 0.47 to 0.62.
+To estimate semantic redundancy, we embed each conversation (mean pooled sentence embeddings)\footnote{The model used is \texttt{all-MiniLM-L6-v2}, Available at \url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}.}, and compute cosine similarity over all English conversation pairs; the mean similarity is 0.20, suggesting limited near-duplication/semantic and topical diversity.
+Figure~\ref{fig:gemini_english_tsne} visualizes the diversity of the generated English sources using t-SNE.

+\paragraph{Linguistic and Cultural Screening.} Because LLM-generated sources can contain artifacts (e.g., unnatural phrasing, implausible cultural details, or mismatches with persona/gender specifications), participants were instructed to audit each source conversation before translation and to flag and discard items that violated the guidelines.
+On average, $2.94$\% of the sentences were skipped by the participants and marked as irrelevant.